AlphaGaming7780/ExtraLandscapingTools-BepInEx/README.md

 - [Cities: Skylines 2](https://store.steampowered.com/app/949230/Cities_Skylines_II/)
 - BepInEx 5

-## Instalation
+## Installation

-You can download this mod directly for this GitHub or from the [C:S2 Thunderstorm mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ExtraLandscapingTools/).
+You can download this mod directly for this GitHub or from the [C:S2 Thunderstore mod page](https://thunderstore.io/c/cities-skylines-ii/p/TritonSupreme/ExtraLandscapingTools/).

 If you download it from the GitHub or the Thunderstore page without using the mod manger, you need to put the folder named `ExtraLandscapingTools` inside the `YourGamePath/BepInEx/Plugins` folder.